-The nitrous and fuel solenoids should be mounted within 12-18 inches of the plate.
+The nitrous and fuel solenoids should be mounted close enough that the included lines reach the plate.
 The system includes universal solenoid mounting brackets.
-These brackets are bendable to fit multiple vehicle applications that have the LS series of engine.
+These brackets are bendable to fit multiple vehicle applications.
 The brackets bolt on the solenoids with the included 10-32 screws.
 Install fittings into the solenoids; these are a NPT thread and will require the use of NX thread sealer provided in the system.
 The nitrous solenoid will have a screened (filtered) fitting for the inlet of the solenoid to keep debris from entering the solenoid.
 The inlet of the fuel will use the unfiltered 1/8NPT to 4an fitting.
 The purge port of each solenoid will be blocked off with a 1/8NPT plug.
 Next install the outlet fittings into the solenoids using NX thread sealer on them as well.
 Once assembled the solenoid should look similar to the one in "Illustration B".